Bryce Quigley

 Bryce Quigley (born June 26, 1992) is an American former football offensive tackle.
 He was signed as an undrafted free agent by the Detroit Lions in 2014.
 He played college football at San Diego State University.

-High school career
+Early life

 Quigley played high school football, basketball, and golf for Granite Hills High School in Apple Valley, California.

 College career

 Quigley played college football for the San Diego State Aztecs of the Mountain West Conference.
 He began his career as a tight end, but became a lineman in his junior year.
 He won All-Conference honorable mention for both of his final two years at San Diego State.

 Professional career

-Detroit Lions

 Due to a late college season foot injury and surgery Quigley was not selected in the 2014 NFL draft.
 In June 2014, after a tryout and medical clearance, he was signed as an undrafted free agent by the Detroit Lions.
 He was released by the Lions on August 26, 2014.